Algebraic Weaves and Braid Varieties

 We have no words containing $1121$ or $1211$ in our example, so the pentagons from \ref{sec: 1212} do not appear.
 In order to cover all Demazure weaves, we should allow the moves $212 \to 121$.
 In Figure \ref{1212121}, we should then replace each octagonal face by 5 faces from \ref{sec: 12121}.

 Two weaves are equivalent if the corresponding paths are separated by several white faces, and related by a single mutation if they are separated by one yellow face and several white faces.
-If we start from some monotone path, go by 2-dimensional faces and make the 360 degrees turn around the vertical axis, we go by all edges of the mutation graph of equivalence classes of paths exactly once.
+If we start from some monotone path, replace its part given by some edges of a 2-dimensional face by all the other edges of this face, and repeat this procedure by modifying paths across 2-dimensional faces until we come back to the original path (making the 360 degrees turn around the vertical axis in the polytope along the way), we go by all edges of the mutation graph of equivalence classes of paths exactly once.
 The mutation graph is a pentagon.